Tokyo's first airport and main domestic transport hub

 From Shinjuku or Shibuya station catch the JR Yamanote or JR Keihin-Tohoku Line to Hamamatsucho Station, then transfer to the Tokyo Monorail to Haneda Airport .
 Alternatively, take the Keikyu Airport Line from Shinagawa.
 There are also a number of limousine buses to Haneda Airport that depart Tokyo Station every 30 to 60 minutes.
 The limousine buses also leave from some of the major hotels.

 A history of Haneda

 In the years before the COVID-19 pandemic, the airport served over 60 million passengers per year, making it the country's busiest airport and one of the busiest airports in the world.
-Opening in 1931, Haneda was Tokyo and Yokohama's major airport for both international and domestic flights.
+Haneda opened in 1931 and was Tokyo and Yokohama's major airport for both international and domestic flights.

 In 1978, Narita Airport opened and took charge of the majority of Tokyo's international air traffic, while Haneda continued to connect a majority of the nation's domestic travelers.
-Following its new runway completion and new international terminal building in 2010, Haneda began once again to service more international routes.
+Following its new runway completion and new international terminal building in 2010, Haneda began to service more international routes.

 Stay at the airport

 As Haneda Airport's international terminal is open 24 hours, the surrounding area offers a number of flexible accommodations for those with late or early flights.
 Each of the airport's three terminals also has its own hotel on site.

 For those wanting to stay in the terminal area, Royal Park Hotel The Haneda is located in International Terminal 3, the Haneda Excel Hotel Tokyu is located in Terminal 2, and the First Cabin Tokyo Haneda, an airplane-themed capsule hotel, is located in Terminal 1.
 There are other hotels nearby, most served by free shuttle buses.

 Riding the monorail